nelson-lang/nelson-gitbook/en/elementary_functions/isequal.md

 ## Description

-<b>isequal</b>	returns true if x1 and x2 are the same type, same size and their contents are of equal value; otherwise, it returns false.
+<b>isequal</b>	returns true if x1 and x2 are the same size and their contents are of equal value; otherwise, it returns false.
 <b>isequal</b> compares real and imaginary parts of numeric arrays.
 NaN (Not a Number) values are considered to be <b>unequal</b> to other elements.